 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-"Matt Fisher: I think he is going to be an unbelievable bowler," said his Yorkshire team-mate Tim Bresnan after Fisher's introduction to Championship cricket in April 2015, voicing what Yorkshire - and England - have privately been hoping about this languid, lanky fast bowler in-the-making since he first came on the scene as a teenager.
+"Matt Fisher: I think he is going to be an unbelievable bowler."
+So said team-mate Tim Bresnan after Fisher's introduction to Championship cricket in April 2015, voicing what Yorkshire - and England - have privately been hoping about this languid, lanky fast bowler in-the-making since he first came on the scene as a teenager.

-Fisher, by then a central part of England's U-19 side, became Yorkshire's sixth-youngest Championship debutant when, at 17 years and 161 days old, he faced Nottinghamshire in a draw at Trent Bridge.
-He also played in 13 T20 Blast matches in 2015, and his debut haul of 5 for 22 against Derbyshire at Headingley in May made him only the third Yorkshire bowler to have taken five wickets in a T20 match.
+In 2015, he became Yorkshire's sixth-youngest Championship debutant when, at 17 years and 161 days old, he faced Nottinghamshire in a draw at Trent Bridge.
+He also played in 13 T20 Blast matches, and his debut haul of 5 for 22 against Derbyshire at Headingley made him only the third Yorkshire bowler to have taken five wickets in a T20 match.

-Afflicted by hamstring problems as he grew rapidly - he tore his left hamstring three times in a year - his 2016 season was a non-event, but his potential remained unquestioned and he was given a final tour with England Under-19s in India in 2017 to help him restate his potential.
+Afflicted by injury as he grew rapidly - he tore his left hamstring three times in a year - his 2016 season was a non-event, but his potential remained unquestioned and he was given a final tour with England Under-19s in India in 2017 to help him restate his potential.
 It also emerged around that time that he was hard of hearing.
-Yorkshire took great care not to demand too much from him until his body strengthened, but there were occasional reminders late in 2017 that the county still had a talent on their hands.
+Yorkshire took great care not to demand too much from him until his body strengthened, but there were occasional reminders - such as a maiden Championship five-for in late 2017 - that the county still had a talent on their hands.